skahds/button-lib/README.md

     -- changes button of id 1 to have the x and y of 100 and 200 button.change_button(1, {x=100, y=200})

-    -- changes the second effect of button with id 1 to have the type to "onMouseLeave" button.change_button_effect(1, 2, {type="onMouseLeave"})
+    -- changes the second effect of button with id 1 to have the type to "onMouseLeave" and change the second arg into 30 while leaving the first one button.change_button_effect(1, 2, {type="onMouseLeave", args={nil, 30}})
 ```